-This day provides hands-on experience of chemistry courses at The University of Manchester.
-It gives you the chance to see (and use) for yourself the kind of scientific instrumentation (IR, NMR etc) you only hear about in school or see on television.
+This day provides hands-on experience of Chemistry courses at The University of Manchester.
+It gives you the chance to see (and use) for yourselves the kind of scientific instrumentation (IR, NMR etc) you only hear about in school or see on television.

-On the day you will synthesise diphenylmethanol from benzophenone, a reaction type you may have studied at A-level but will probably not have done for yourself.
-You’ll follow the conversion of a carbon-oxygen double-bond to a single-bond by infrared spectroscopy and check on progress and purity by thin-layer chromatography on silica, visualised by ultra-violet lamp.
+On the day you will synthesise diphenylmethanol from benzophenone, a reaction type you may have studied at A-level but will probably not have done for yourselves.
+You’ll follow the conversion of a carbon-oxygen double-bond to a single-bond by infra-red spectroscopy and check on progress and purity by thin-layer chromatography on silica, visualised by ultra-violet lamp.
 These processes are typical of how new medicines are discovered.

-After lunch, where you can chat to current chemistry students, you will tour other instrumental facilities of the department, including nuclear magnetic resonance, mass spectrometry/gas chromatography and X-ray diffraction.
-You’ll then be given a brief career talk showing where a degree in chemistry might lead, followed by an entertaining demonstration lecture to round off the day with a bang.
+After lunch, where you can chat to current Chemistry students, you’ll tour other instrumental facilities of the department including nuclear magnetic resonance, mass spectrometry/gas chromatography and x-ray diffraction.
+There’ll then be a brief career talk showing where a degree in Chemistry might lead, followed by an entertaining demonstration lecture to round off the day with a bang.
 These sorts of demonstrations play a key role in lectures at Manchester.

 |9.45am||Arrival, registration and refreshments|

 |10.30am||Workshop 1: Practical activity – synthesis, spectroscopy, chromatography|

 |12.30pm||Workshop 2: Rota of mass spectrometry, campus tour, nuclear magnetic resonance, XRD labs|

 |1.40pm||Finish Workshop 1: Infra-red spectroscopy of dry product|